-Becoming a Private Investigator in Texas is similar to most other places: you need to meet basic requirements such as age, language proficiency, have a clean criminal record, and other usual requirements of this nature.
-However, there is one large difference: you do not need to take a government approved Private Investigator licensing course.
+How to be a Private Investigator in Texas is similar to most other places: you need to meet basic requirements such as age, language proficiency, have a clean criminal record, and other usual requirements of this nature.
+However, there is one large difference: you do not need to take a "government approved" Texas Private Investigator licensing course or Private Investigator training.
 This is a requirement of many states and provinces but not Texas.
-To become a Private Investigator in Texas, you need to be sponsored by a local Texas Private Investigator agency as well as meet the basic requirements mentioned before.
+To become a Private Investigator in Texas, you need to be sponsored by a local Texas Private Investigator agency as well as meet the basic Private Investigator requirements mentioned before.
 Because in-depth and practical Private Investigator training does not exist, your sponsor is most likely going to want you to have a background in policing/ military or education in criminal justice.
-Both of these will help you as a Private Investigator but will not set you up for guaranteed success the way a practical Private Investigator educational course would.
-The Texas government body that controls Private Investigators is called the Private Security Bureau, which is under the purview of the Texas Department of Public Safety.
-Once you submit the proof of your ability to meet the requirements and proof of a Texas PI sponsor, the PSB will give you your PI beginner’s license.
+Both of these will help you to become a detective but will not set you up for guaranteed success the way a practical Private Investigator educational course would.
+The Texas government body that controls a Texas Private Investigator's license is called the Private Security Bureau, which is under the purview of the Texas Department of Public Safety.
+Once you submit the proof of your ability to meet the requirements and proof of a Texas PI sponsor, the PSB will give you your Texas PI beginner’s license.
 This is where your struggle will begin.

 This lack of guidance is why so many new Private Investigators burn out and quit and why many experienced Private Investigators are jaded.
 On top of this, Private Investigator clients with small budgets typically get the new unqualified Private Investigators, nobody wins in this situation.
 It is also not fair to small PI clients to use their files to haphazardly train new Private Investigators.